 The control of any drone always lies with the pilot who, for lower cost drones, uses visual tracking to determine its position and orientation.
-More advanced drones make use of GPS receivers within the navigation and control loop which allows for some smart GPS drone navigation features that include:
+Beginner drones usually do not have GPS, but more advanced drones make use of GPS receivers within the navigation and control loop which allows for some smart GPS drone navigation features that include:

 Position Hold: Allows the drone to maintain position at a fixed altitude and location.